A classification of small homotopy functors from spectra to spectra: Preliminaries on pro-spaces

 Every small functor is a filtered colimit of finite weighted colimits of representable functors.
 Let $\Sp^{\Sp}\ni F = \colim_{i\in I} C_i$, where $C_i=A_{k}\star_{k\in K} R^{B_k}$ with all $A_k$ finite spectra.
 Then,

-Of course, the representation of $F$ as a filtered colimit of compact objects is not unique, but if we take any representation of the kind $F=\colim_{i\in I}C_i$, then the map $f\colon F\to\colim_{i\in I}R^{ZC_i} = P\{ZC_i\}$ serves as a solution set, since, according to the computation above, every map $F\to PX_{\bullet}$ factors through $f$.
-Freyd's adjoint functor theorem implies the existence of the left adjoint for $P$, and we can compute its value, up to an isomorphism, by choosing a representation for $F$ and putting $PF = \{ZC_i\}_{i\in I}$. \end{proof}
+Of course, the representation of $F$ as a filtered colimit of compact objects is not unique, but if we can take any representation of the kind $F=\colim_{i\in I}C_i$, then the map $f\colon F\to\colim_{i\in I}R^{ZC_i} = P\{ZC_i\}$ serves as a solution set, since, according to the computation above, every map $F\to PX_{\bullet}$ factors through $f$.
+Freyd's adjoint functor theorem implies the existence of the left adjoint for $P$, and we can compute its value, up to an isomorphism, by choosing a representation for $F$ as a filtered colimit of compact objects and declaring $OF = \{ZC_i\}_{i\in I}$. \end{proof}

 The category of small functors from spectra to spectra carries the fibrant-projective model structure constructed in \cite{Duality}.
 Fibrant-projective weak equivalences and fibrations are the natural transformations of functors inducing levelwise weak equivalences or fibrations between their values in fibrant objects.
 We conclude the categorical preliminaries by the following proposition that states, essentially, that the opposite of the homotopy category of pro-spectra is a co-reflective subcategory of the homotopy category of small functors.